nebarf/react-http-fetch/README.md

 <br>

 ## Http client
-The `useHttpClient` hook return a set of method to perform http requests.
+The `useHttpClient` hook return a set of methods to perform http requests.
 The `request` function is the lowest level one, all other exposed functions are just decorators around it.
 Below a basic example using `request`:

 ```js
 import { useHttpClient } from 'react-http-fetch';